-Abstract-In this paper, we present a novel algorithm for tracking cells in time lapse confocal microscopy movie of a Drosophila epithelial tissue during pupal morphogenesis.
-We consider a 2D + time video as a 3D static image, where frames are stacked atop each other, and using a spatio-temporal segmentation algorithm we obtain information about spatiotemporal 3D tubes representing evolutions of cells.
-The main idea for tracking is the usage of two distance functions - first one from the cells in the initial frame and second one from segmented boundaries.
-We track the cells backwards in time.
-The first distance function attracts the subsequently constructed cell trajectories to the cells in the initial frame and the second one forces them to be close to centerlines of the segmented tubular structures.
-This makes our tracking algorithm robust against noise and missing spatio-temporal boundaries.
-This approach can be generalized to a 3D + time video analysis, where spatio-temporal tubes are 4D objects.
+In this article, we present a novel algorithm for tracking of cells in a fruit fly (drosophila) morphogenesis microscopy video.
+Tracking, in the context of video processing, means identifying logical objects in the frames of the video and finding their correspondences in frame sequences.
+The main idea of this approach is to consider a 2D + time video as a 3D static image, where frames are stacked atop each other.
+Using the spatio-temporal generalized subjective surface algorithm we obtain the information about spatio-temporal 3D tubes representing evolutions of cells.
+Using the two distances, first one as a distance from the root cells and the second one as a distance from the tube boundaries, we obtain the cell trajectories.
+This approach can be generalized to 3D + time video analysis, where spatio-temporal tubes are 4D objects.